 Furthermore, we manage our credit exposure to financial counterparties based on the risk profile of the counterparty.
 Within our policies we have established standards and requirements for managing counterparty risk exposures in a safe and sound manner.
 Counterparty credit risk is derived from multiple exposure types including derivatives, securities trading, securities financing transactions, lending arrangements, and certain cash balances.
-For more information on derivative counterparty credit risk, refer to Note 19 to the Condensed Consolidated Financial Statements in our Quarterly Report on Form 10-Q for the three months ended June 30, 2022.
+For more information on derivative counterparty credit risk, refer to Note 19 to the Condensed Consolidated Financial Statements in our Quarterly Report on Form 10-Q for the three months ended September 30, 2022.

-Other than guarantees related to sovereign debt securities and Paycheck Protection Program loans we hold, at June 30, 2022, none of our credit risk exposures were covered by eligible guarantees or credit derivatives recognized for the purposes of reducing capital requirements.
-At June 30, 2022, we had \$33 million of financial standby letter of credit exposure for which we recognized cash on deposit as financial collateral, resulting in an RWA amount of \$22 million after the application of this credit risk mitigant.
+Other than guarantees related to sovereign debt securities and Paycheck Protection Program loans we hold, at September 30, 2022, none of our credit risk exposures were covered by eligible guarantees or credit derivatives recognized for the purposes of reducing capital requirements.
+At September 30, 2022, an insignificant amount of our exposure was covered by eligible financial collateral.